 If you like walking, hiking, beautiful beaches and squeaky white sand, then the Prom is the place to visit.
 Promhills Cabins is an ideal spot to stay and relax both before and after visiting the ‘Prom’, a great base for the artist, photographer, fisherman or weary traveller.

 The Yanakie General Store is well stocked with groceries, alcohol, newspapers, meat, etc (a 30 metre walk from the front gate of Promhills Cabins).
-Wilsons Promontory Bakery and Café opened in November 2015 and sells breads, pies, cakes, coffee and cooked breakfasts.
+Wilsons Promontory Café & Pizza sells cooked breakfasts, coffee and pizzas (it's licensed, so enjoy a beer with your pizza too).
 There is also a playground, picnic tables, CFA station, public toilets and tennis courts.
 The village is situated in a rural location, overlooking rolling farmland, and is only a few minutes drive to the beaches of Corner Inlet & Shallow Inlet.

 Foster is the main town (28kms to the north) with the district hospital, chemist, dental & medical centre.
 There are two supermarkets, bakeries, a newsagent, hardware, banks, pub, post office, butchers, laundrette, cafes, take-aways, clothing & gift shops.

 The temperate climate allows visitors to enjoy Yanakie’s many attractions throughout the year.
 The South Gippsland area enjoys a climate of mild temperatures with four distinct seasons, all free of extremes.
 Summer temperatures often reach the 30°C mark, while winter averages 15°C, but rarely drops below 5°C.

 View our photo gallery with photos of Wilsons Promontory and the Prom Coast region.